Marco Carmignan (1991) is an Italian documentary photographer and National Geographic Explorer.

 He worked as engineer for seven years when he decided to change his life for photography in 2018.

 Driven by curiosity he uses the photographic medium to understand the reality he perceives as well as humanity.
 His projects mostly concern social issues exploring concepts of identity, memory and space.
 He deals with works carefully and through in-depth research before to start any project.
 He joined the Explorers at National Geographic Society in 2019.

-2018-2019 Studying Photojournalism at the Danish School of Media and Journalism;
+2018-2019 Diploma in Advanced Visual Storytelling at the Danish School of Media and Journalism;

 2017 Masterclass in “Performing Media Operator” with Carlo Infante